 Color to be used at funerals

 Another point to take into consideration is location.
-Large white wreaths are more suited to funeral homes that boast collared halls, while colourful funeral wreaths are more apt for conventional funeral homes and white churches.
+Large white wreaths are more suited to funeral homes that boast collared halls, while colorful funeral wreaths are more apt for conventional funeral homes and white churches.

 Proper flower arrangements

 You can either opt for formal or informal flower arrangements.
 Formal arrangements tend to come in the shape of crosses fashioned out of flowers or wreaths.
-Cross arrangements are often used at Christian funerals, while wreaths can be used at almost all funerals.
+Cross arrangements are often used at Christian funerals, while wreaths can be used at almost allan> funerals.

 Informal arrangements comprise of potted plants, baskets, cut flowers, pedestal arrangements, bouquets, posies, headstone flowers, planters, sprays, and floral sticks, which are tied together using ribbons.